Simulated Interactive Debugging: Pilot User Study

-\paragraph{Additional Features} At the end of the post-task survey, we asked the participants about any additional features they would like to see in the Simulated Interactive Debugger tool that have not been implemented yet.
+\paragraph{Additional Features} At the end of the post-task survey, we asked the participants about any additional features they would like to see in the Simulated Interactive Debugger.
 6/8 participants indicated that further hints about what and how to change would be helpful.
-For example, when the students really struggle, the chatbot could provide more detailed explanations and propose changes that the student could select.
-Additionally, one participant mentioned that the user interface could be improved to enable easier switching between the debugging information from the assisted debugger and the actual interactive debugging tool in the IDE.
-Lastly, one participant highlighted that integrating some automated test case generation would be helpful.
-For example, such test cases could be provided if the students cannot find an appropriate input for debugging.
+For example, when a student really struggles, the chatbot could provide more detailed explanations and propose changes that the student could select.
+One participant mentioned that the UI could be improved to allow easier switching between the assisted debugger and the interactive debugging tool in the IDE.
+Lastly, one participant highlighted that automated test generation would be helpful, e.g., if students cannot find an appropriate input for debugging.